PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-advanced/020-multisig/010-multisig-walkthrough.md

 ![MultiSig Signers](./images/multisig/1-test_signers.png)

-These keys can be created in the Polymesh Wallet or using the Polymesh App (https://mainnet-app.polymesh.network) in the Accounts tab.
+These keys can be created in any [wallet](/getting-started/keys) compatible with Polymesh or using the Polymesh App (https://mainnet-app.polymesh.network) in the Accounts tab.
 We've used the latter for this tutorial.

 ### Step 2 - Creating A MultiSig